 1. Identify Repetitive Tasks

 Start by thinking about all the time-consuming tasks that bog down an employee’s workday and document those that could be accomplished more efficiently by a machine.
-For example, let’s say the sales and support staff at a car dealership are eager to automate the customer onboarding process because they are spending too much time entering information about potential buyers into the CRM system.
-Managers would begin the process by identifying repetitive tasks, such as gathering customers’ contact information, scheduling test drives and sending follow-up emails to gauge consumer interest in particular cars.
+For example, let’s say the sales and support staff at a car dealership are eager to automate the customer onboarding process because they’re spending too much time entering information about potential buyers into the CRM system.
+Managers would begin the process by identifying repetitive tasks, such as gathering customers’ contact information, scheduling test drives, and sending follow-up emails to gauge consumer interest in particular cars.

 2. Define Your Goals

 Once repetitive tasks are identified, business leaders and managers should ask themselves: What do I hope to achieve by automating this process?
-For example, perhaps sales managers at the car dealership want customers to be able to book test-drive appointments online to reduce the number of phoned-in requests.
-The dealership’s corresponding goal would be to roll out an automated workflow that responds more quickly to customer requests, improves the customer experience by reducing wait times and decreases the need for more time-intensive phone interactions.
+For example, perhaps sales managers at the car dealership want customers to be able to book test-drive appointments online to lower the number of phoned-in requests.
+The dealership’s corresponding goal would be to roll out an automated workflow that responds more quickly to customer requests, improves the customer experience by reducing wait times, and decreases the need for more time-intensive phone interactions.

 3. Assess Your Capabilities

-Now, determine whether your company has the technical skills, resources and bandwidth needed to execute automated workflows.
+Now, determine whether your company has the technical skills, resources, and bandwidth needed to execute automated workflows.
 Can the IT team implement online scheduling software in-house?
 Oftentimes, a cloud-based, vendor-hosted automation tool is the better option.
-It alleviates the need to purchase and maintain hardware, software and other types of infrastructure, and it provides the reassurance that the vendor possesses the necessary expertise.
+It alleviates the need to purchase and maintain hardware, software, and other types of infrastructure, and it provides the reassurance that the vendor possesses the necessary expertise.

 4. Gather Input